-Second and the most popular, your dynamic disk does not perform well and you want to clone dynamic disk to SSD for higher performance.
+Second, your dynamic disk may not perform well and you want to clone dynamic disk to SSD for higher performance.
 When your computer runs slowly and slowly, you may find that it takes several minutes for your computer to start, and the programs will load longer, and more.
 It's really annoying and make you confused.

-Third and the most concerned, you want to add a extra layer of data and system security.
+Last but not least, you may want to add a extra layer of data and system security.
 Cloning disk is most simplest way, because you can directly use the cloned disk to boot your computer in issues.

 Best way to clone dynamic disk to SSD